cthogg/open-api-type-generator/package/README.md

 1. Input: Open API yaml file:
 2. Output: Typescript files of the endpoints.
+3. `useHttpQuery` or `zodFetcher`
-3. Typechecking on runtime so that the frontend is confident that the backend is sending what it is expecting:
+4. Typechecking on runtime so that the frontend is confident that the backend is sending what it is expecting:
    1. Using runtypes.
    2. Using zod.